Marine and Car Battery Chargers And Controllers

 Some models even feature battery type selection: standard, AGM or gel cell (due to small voltage differences in these battery types) providing real-time data on the actual battery charge percentage.

-Intelligent battery charger can recognize the condition of the battery and charge it properly in (at least) three phases:
+Intelligent battery charger can recognize the condition of the battery and charge it properly in several phases, including:

 Which battery charger to choose?
 Well, if your boat is equipped with small solar panel and/or wind turbine, your main battery will remain in good condition even for months during winter.
 However, once in awhile starting a boat's main engine and going for a short trip will help your battery and the boat to endure the winter.